-Your friends don’t know what they are talking about.
 I can assure that the way I work is 100% natural.
 If you go through each and every gallery on my website then that should become very, very clear.

 Everybody who has come to me for their wedding photography has done so because they dislike this idea of somebody setting up their wedding photographs, they don’t want it and I don’t do it.